numToStr/vim-beginnings/slides.md

 # Registers

 Registers are spaces in memory that Vim uses to store some text or operation details.
 Each of these spaces has an identifier so that it can be accessed later.
-Most of the time you won't be interacting with the registers directly but it is important to know about it.
+Generally yanked text, deleted text, and macros are stored in the registers.

 - Unnamed - Used by Vim for storing the recent yanked text.
 - Named - We can use it for our purposes.